You may have qualifying service if, as a member of the

 for a pension or benefit from the Department of Veteran Affairs

-contact your local DVA office or ex-service organisation and
+contact your local DVA office or ex-service organisation.

-Or visit the Department of Veteran Affairs web site address www.dva.gov.au, go to the facts
+Or visit the Department of Veteran Affairs 'Fact Sheets' web site www.dva.gov.au/about-dva/dva-factsheets, view by keyword, and click on 'Q'''